Conde McGinley: Christian Education Association

 In 1954, McGinley formed the Christian Education Association with himself as president, his son as secretary/treasurer and Alex Jefimow as vice-president.
 The operation was at 530 Chestnut Street in Union, a building owned by Katherine Lettig, who was also a volunteer for the paper.
 The group also operated the Union Patriotic Press, whose officers were Charles Kane, John J. Reynolds and Edward J. Byrne.

 In 1955, he was sued for $250,000 in punitive damages, for libel, by Rabbi Joachim Prinz (1902-1988) in Superior Court in Newark, New Jersey.
 McGinley had published that Prinz was "expelled in 1937 from Germany for revolutionary communistic activities".
 McGinley was defended by three attorneys, including Albert Dilling, former husband of Elizabeth Dilling Stokes, and their son, Kirkpatrick Dilling.
 The jury awarded Prinz $30,000, agreeing that "the biweekly publication was lying when it characterized him as a 'Red Rabbi'".

 Death

-McGinley died July 2, 1963 at his home in Union, New Jersey, aged 72.
+McGinley died of cancer on July 2, 1963, at his home in Union, New Jersey, aged 72.
 He was survived by his wife, two sons, and two daughters.

 Closure of Common Sense

 In a display ad in The New York Times on June 16, 1972, it is stated that although Common Sense had a May issue, it is "now defunct".

-The magazine National Vanguard claimed that: